surniaulula/wpsso/readme.txt

 Requires PHP: 5.3
 Stable Tag: 3.46.4

-Automatically create meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.
+Automatically create complete & accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.

 == Description ==